mjwals/login-screen/README.md

 # login-screen
-A prototype login screen for a call centre agent application called "Fire".<br><br>
+A prototype login screen for a call centre agent application called "Fire".

-Design by me using Adobe Photoshop.
+Designed in Adobe Photoshop and built by myself in 2019.

 [See the live demo here](https://www.mjwals.co.uk/loginscreen/)
 ## Tech stack
 - HTML